 Fire And Forget II is the sequel to the Fire And Forget title developed by the team that brought us Crazy Cars!
 Basically it's a sort of a Chase HQ style driving game in which you don't actually have that much control over your car, rather than shooting incoming cars found in your route.
 The game was released for the Amstrad CPC, Amstrad CPC+, Commodore Amiga, Atari ST, Commodore 64, PC (DOS), Amstrad GX4000 and Sega Master System.

-An evil madman and his cronies are driving towards your city, ready to blow it up with a nuke.
-This, you must prevent.
-You must drive through five levels of shooting, jumping, flying and suicide robots, towards the big boss in order to stop him from making it to his leader.
-You receive points for every robot and boss you get and the points are tallied after you have won a level or lost a level.
-Gameplay is somewhat difficult.
-You will probably die many times in this game by running into the suicide robots.
-Basically it's a sort of Chase HQ-type driving game in which you don't actually have that much control over the car, rather than shooting incoming nasties found in your route.
-If you just leave the vehicle to its own devices then it will quite happily negotiate the bends and twists.
-There doesn't seem to be much skill in shooting the enemy crafts as they appear to rely more on luck than anything, and quite often you end up losing a life by being hit by a single bullet which you had no knowledge of before!
-I think it could have had more variety in gameplay but nevertheless is an acceptable action game.
+STORY / GAMEPLAY An evil madman and his cronies are driving towards your city, ready to blow it up with a nuke.
+Your mission is to prevent them from doing so.
+You must drive through five different levels, chasing, shooting and killing enemies, until you reach the level's big boss and stop him for good.
+You can gain points for every robot and boss you arrest and the points can be tallied after you win or lose a level.
+The gameplay is somewhat difficult as you will probably die many times by running directly towards the suicide robots.
+Fire And Forget II is basically a sort of Chase HQ style driving game, in which you don't actually have full control over your car, rather than shooting all incoming baddies blocking your route.
+If you just leave the vehicle on its own, it will quite "happily" negotiate the bends and twists.
+There doesn't seem to be much skill in shooting the enemy crafts as they appear to rely more on luck than anything else and quite often you end up losing a life hit by a single bullet that comes out of nowhere!
+I think that this game could have some more gameplay variety but nevertheless it still remains an acceptable action game.